italo-rabelo/simple-aws-app/README.md

 ## What you will accomplish

--Create web application.
+- Create web application.
--Connect the web application to a serverless backend.
+- Connect the web application to a serverless backend.
--Add interactivity to the web application using an API and a database.
+- Add interactivity to the web application using an API and a database.

 ## Pre-requisites

 Before starting this tutorial, you will need:

--An AWS account: If you don't already have an account, follow the AWS' basics guide for a brief overview.
+- An AWS account: If you don't already have an account, follow the AWS' basics guide for a brief overview.

 ## Application Architecture